-- 1. Set num_recovered_until_this_iteration to zero - 2.
-Set num recovered so far to zero - Recover as many source packets as possible by using the noninterleaved FEC repair packets as outlined in Section 6.3.2 and Section 6.3.3, and increase the value of num_recovered_so_far by the number of recovered source packets. - 4.
+- 1. Set num recovered until this iteration to zero - 2.
+Set num_recovered_so_far to zero - 3.
+Recover as many source packets as possible by using the noninterleaved FEC repair packets as outlined in Section 6.3.2 and Section 6.3.3, and increase the value of num_recovered_so_far by the number of recovered source packets. - 4.
 Recover as many source packets as possible by using the interleaved FEC repair packets as outlined in Section 6.3.2 and Section 6.3.3, and increase the value of num_recovered_so_far by the number of recovered source packets. - 5.
-If num_recovered_so_far > num_recovered_until_this_iteration ---num_recovered_until_this_iteration = num_recovered_so_far ---Go to step 3 Else ---Terminate

-The algorithm terminates either when all missing source packets are fully recovered or when there are still remaining missing source packets but the FEC repair packets are not able to recover any more source packets.
+If num recovered so far > num recovered until this iteration ---num_recovered_until_this_iteration = num_recovered_so_far ---Go to step 3 Else ---Terminate packets but the FEC repair packets are not able to recover any more source packets.
 For the example scenarios when the 2-D parity FEC protection fails full recovery, refer to Section 1.1.4.
 Upon termination, variable num_recovered_so_far has a value equal to the total number of recovered source packets.